For local telephone numbers, our working hours and country currency

-Lunch at the hotel.
-Transfer to Chennai airport for flight to Cochin.
-On arrival transfer to the Taj Malabar Resort & Spa where two nights are spent.
+Arrive in Cochin.
+Transfer to the Taj Malabar Resort & Spa where two nights are spent.
 Situated on Willingdon Island with a magnificent view of Cochin harbour, the Taj Malabar Hotel combines old-world elegance with modern day convenience.
 The heritage wing of the hotel was built in 1935 and houses graceful Victorian interiors whilst the tower wing rooms mix the classic with the contemporary.
 With varied restaurants and a fantastic swimming pool this is an excellent hotel in which to relax.
-Dinner in the hotel’s Pepper Restaurant.
+Dinner under own arrangements.

 Walking tour of Mattancherry, the bustling part of Old Fort Cochin and the epicentre of the spice trade for centuries.
 The tour reveals Cochin’s multi-layered past, a rich brew of Arab, Portuguese, British, and Dutch influences.
 Begin at the Dutch Palace built by the Portuguese as a gift for the Raja of Cochin in 1555.
 See St. Francis Church, India’s first European church famed as the original burial site of Portuguese explorer Vasco de Gama.
 Next visit the picturesque Chinese fishing nets, unique to Cochin, introduced by the Chinese explorer Zheng He in the 14th century.

 Lunch under own arrangements.
 Afternoon at leisure.
-Dinner at the Rice Boat Restaurant.
+Welcome dinner at the Rice Boat Restaurant.